-But if you use a walking foot, that has its own feed dogs, the top and bottom layers are moving in unison, when the needle is moving: the machine’s feed dogs move the bottom layer and the walking foot feed dogs move the top layer.
+But if you use a walking foot, that has its own feed dogs, the top and bottom layers are moving in unison when the needle is moving: the machine’s feed dogs move the bottom layer and the walking foot’s feed dogs move the top layer.
 This process eliminates uneven top and bottom layer feeding and also reduces puckering since the fabric layers are fed uniformly through the machine in one smooth movement.

-If you would like to know how to attach a walking foot to your sewing machine and how to use it check out my tutorial How to use a walking foot
+If you would like to know how to attach a walking foot to your sewing machine and how to use it check out my tutorial on How to use a walking foot

 The walking foot (also called the even feed foot) attachment is helpful when you’re facing some sewing challenges.
 The feed dogs of the walking foot grip the fabric and help pull it through at the same pace that your machine’s feed dogs pull the fabric while your machine stitches.
 It basically will keep fabric layers moving through your machine at an even rate, whether it is slow or fast.